Newborn Session Guide

-When to book your session: The general recommendation for photographing newborns is to take photos when baby is between 6 – 14 days old.
+When to book your session: The general recommendation for photographing newborns is to take photos when baby is between 6 and 14 days old.
 At this age, your baby is growing and changing quickly.
-Babies are still sleepy, womb-like and able to be posed.
+Babies are still sleepy, womb-like, and able to be posed.

 It is never too early to book your newborn session.
 Due to the flexibility needed on my part and due dates only being an estimate, I can only book a few newborn sessions per month.
 Sessions are based on your estimated due date and we shift your session if needed based on baby’s actual arrival.

 Once your session has been booked, we will schedule a pre-session consultation via phone.
 I will talk with you and plan out your vision for photos.
 I have a studio full of backdrops and props you will have access to during your session.
 It is possible to accommodate special prop requests but please be mindful that it may take time to order and receive any props I do not have on hand.
-If you have any clothing, hats or headbands that you would like photographs of your baby in, please let me know ahead of time, bring them to your session, and I will plan the setting accordingly.
+If you have any clothing, hats, or headbands that you would like included in your session, please let me know ahead of time, bring them to your session, and I will plan the setting accordingly.
 I am always happy to share my knowledge regarding whether the prop you would like to use is safe for your baby.

 – If bottle feeding, bring extra bottles.
 Warm water is provided for warming if needed.

 – Extra parent outfit—just in case!
 Also dress in layers, the studio is WARM for baby.

 – Entertainment: Book, magazine, iPad, toys for older siblings